 Partition Expert Server Edition fills the gap of server disk management and diskpart command prompt in Server 2003, makes it complete in resizing partition missions.
 When you have problems related to server disk, Partition Expert is here to help.

 Along with boot drive, C Drive, system drive, and primary drive, they always mean the same thing: Boot Drive, the partition with OS in, often called C Drive, which can only be installed on a primary partition.
-But data partition can also be primary partition; when we talk about primary partition, we normally mean the first partition on your disk, the one with system in.
+But data partition can also be the primary partition; when we talk about primary partition, we normally mean the first partition on your disk, the one with the system in.

 "A primary partition contains one file system.
 In DOS and all early versions of Microsoft Windows systems, Microsoft required what it called the system partition to be the first partition.
 All Windows operating systems from Windows 95 onwards can be located on (almost) any partition, but the boot files (io.sys, bootmgr, ntldr, etc.) must reside on a primary partition."
+From WIKIPEDIA

 System Partition: in wikipedia, system partition and boot partition are put together as one term.